qdm12/gluetun/README.md

 - Based on Alpine 3.11 for a small Docker image below 50MB
 - Supports **Private Internet Access**, **Mullvad** and **Windscribe** servers
 - DNS over TLS baked in with service provider(s) of your choice
-- DNS fine blocking of malicious/ads/surveillance hostnames and IP addresses
+- DNS fine blocking of malicious/ads/surveillance hostnames and IP addresses, with live update every 24 hours
 - Choose the vpn network protocol, `udp` or `tcp`
 - Built in firewall kill switch to allow traffic only with needed PIA servers and LAN devices
 - Built in SOCKS5 proxy (Shadowsocks, tunnels TCP+UDP)